 Answering these questions will ultimately dictate not only the speed of the press but also which type of press is most cost-effective for your operation.

 How is a press’ cycle profile determined?

-The cycle profile consists of an accurate description of the physical aspects of the cycle, which include:
+Your cycle profile consists of the physical aspects of a particular cycle.
+This includes:

 - Distance of ram travel under no load (Approach or Fast Approach).
 Speeds during this portion of the stroke are faster since they do not require any force.

 - Distance of ram travel to “home” position (Return or Fast Return).